udacity/artificial-intelligence/README.md

 ### 2. Classical Search for PacMan (only in classroom)

+**Please DO NOT publish your work on this exercise.**

 In this exercise you will teach Pac-Man to search his world to complete the following tasks:
 * find a single obstacle
 * find multiple obstacles
 * find the fastest way to eat all the food in the map

-### 3. Optimization
+### 3. Local Search Optimization

-In this exercise you will apply optimization techniques from lectures on various example problems.
+In this exercise, you'll implement several local search algorithms and test them on the [Traveling Salesman Problem](https://en.wikipedia.org/wiki/Travelling_salesman_problem) (TSP) between a few dozen US state capitals.

 ## Projects